dipy/dipy/doc/installation.rst

 ======================

-dipy_ is in active development at the moment and we are doing our best to create a release at the soonest possible.
+dipy_ is in active development at the moment and we are doing our best to create a release as soon as we can.
 However, if you still want to play with it here is what you need to do.

 The primary development repository is `dipy github`_

 We will describe for now that the installation for Ubuntu 9.10 assuming that the installation for other Linux, Macosx and Windows distributions is straightforward.
 We know that it is not ;-) Don't panic a release is coming soon.

 .. _using-on-cmdline: